 Pinterest likes to communicate with YOU

 Plus, we have to say, Pinterest seems to like communicating with YOU.
-So many emails, updates, many of which seem random.
+So many emails and updates, many of which seem random.
 Topics we’ve never looked at before.

 Overall, Pinterest has its uses.
 It’s got mass appeal for anyone interested in specific subjects, particularly if they’re visual, like designs and infographics.
 If you don’t mind digging, you can find some great content.